 Back in the Bay Area for the first time in four years, John Mellencamp delivered a career spanning retrospective of his greatest hits at the Golden Gate Theater in San Francisco Friday night.

-But over four decades later, the artist initially branded as John Cougar by his record company against his will has more than established his own identity, and earned universal respect for a career that’s seen over 40 million album sales worldwide on the way to induction into the Rock & Roll Hall of Fame.
+Nearly five decades after his debut, the artist initially branded as John Cougar against his will by his record company has more than established his own identity, earning universal respect for a career that’s seen over 60 million album sales worldwide on the way to induction into the Roll & Roll Hall of Fame.

-Opening with “Lawless Times” from 2014’s Plain Spoken, the raspy voiced midwesterner fluidly interspersed an array of songs which demonstrated he was a champion of both social and economic issues along with a significant amount of his greatest hits.
+Opening with “John Cockers” from 2008’s ife Death Love and Freedom, the raspy voiced midwesterner fluidly interspersed an array of songs which quickly demonstrated he was a champion of both social and economic issues along with a significant amount of his best known cuts.

-Introducing “Longest Days” from 2008’s Life, Death, Love and Freedom, Mellencamp delivered a humorous detailed backstory of the songs roots involving his then nearly 100 year old grandmother, who called him “Buddy.”
+Next up was “Longest Days” from 2008’s Life, Death, Love and Freedom and Mellencamp delivered a humorous detailed backstory of the song’s origins involving his then nearly 100 year old grandmother, who called him “Buddy.”
 Shortly before her death, blind and certainly no longer a cougar, she called him to her bedside, telling him they needed to pray.

 After an “uncomfortably long” silence, Mellencamp’s grandmother concluded her prayer with “Me and Buddy are ready to come home !”
 Unable to stop himself, he screamed “Grandma, what the f*ck ?
 Buddy’s not ready to come home.
 Buddy’s got a lot more singing he intends to do.”

 Coming full circle to end the story, he shared, “When she was 99, she said ‘Buddy, I love you, but you’re going to find out life is short even in your longest days.”